ARPOISE/ARpoise/README.md

 - The current client implementations do not have any user interface.
 The ARpoise application clients simply show the content served by the back-end.

 - Only one ARpoise layer is shown at any location in the world.
-If there is one or more ARpoise layers placed within 1500 meters of the client location, the nearest one of them is shown. if there is no layer within 1500 meters of the client location, the default layer is shown.
+If there is one or more ARpoise layers located within within a range of 1500 meters of the client's location, the nearest one of them is shown. if there is no layer within the rande of the client location, the default layer is shown.
 Currently
 [Tamiko Thiel's *Reign of Gold*](http://tamikothiel.com/AR/reign-of-gold.html).